david-malviya/levelSuperMindHack/README.md

 ### Prerequisites

-- Basic understanding of astrology (optional, our platform guides you through everything).
+- Basic understanding of astrology (our platform guides you through everything).
 - A device with internet access.

 ### Installation